Black Pepper

 Black Pepper vs. Clove Bud

-Both are warm and spicy, but clove has sweetness that softens its intensity.
+Both run warm and spicy, but clove has sweetness that softens its intensity.
 Black pepper is drier, more direct, all bite with no invitation to linger.
 Clove feels richer, almost indulgent in its warmth.
 Black pepper feels lean, efficient.
 If clove creates cozy depth, black pepper creates sharp momentum.

 Black Pepper vs. Ginger